ottyanna/aMAZEd/README.md

 <details>
   <summary>For developers</summary>
 If you want to look at the code with the right json run flag etc e debug etc and then move .json to main folder.
-Forse meglio se lo includo lo stesso alla prima release
+Forse meglio se lo includo lo stesso alla prima release if you want to develop add -DCMAKE_EXPORT_COMPILE_COMMANDS=1 -DCMAKE_BUILD_TYPE=Debug Move compile commands to main folder
 </details>

 ## Usage